Understanding What Kind of Wall You are Trying to Build

 Each sitting wall product has a maximum height which is usually between 24 and 36”.
 Sitting wall products are the most expensive manufactured products due to the requirement for them to appear identical when viewed from either side.
 Examples include: Mini Creta Plus from Techo-Bloc, Double-sided Coventry Wall from EP Henry, and Veranda from CST.

-Please see separate articles (Building a Wall Step 3) on the construction of each of these wall types.
+Please see the rest of the series on the construction of each of these wall types: